 Yeti SB165 long-term review update four

-In my last update I went into considerable depth explaining how the SB165 rides both up- and downhill and it turns out it’s an impressive bit of kit.
+In my last update, I went into considerable detail about how the SB165 climbs and decends, and it turns out it’s an impressive bit of kit.
+However, in this update, it’s not all been good news.

-What’s new in the world of the Yeti this time?
-Well it’s not all good news unfortunately – the Switch Infiniti link’s Kashima coating severely suffered at the hands of a winter of adverse weather, despite following Yeti’s service schedule and using the Yeti-branded grease I spoke about in another update.
+The Switch Infiniti link’s Kashima coating suffered at the hands of the adverse winter weather we experienced, and this was despite following Yeti’s service schedule and using the Yeti-branded grease I spoke about in a previous update.

-What happened exactly?
-It appears the Kashima coating on the link’s stanchions has been worn away by the bushings they slide inside of.
+So, what happened exactly?
+It appears the Kashima coating on the link’s stanchions was worn away by the bushings they slide inside.

-Unfortunately, it appears the link wasn’t able to withstand the conditions I frequently ride in despite the stringent upkeep routine I followed.
+Unfortunately, despite my stringent upkeep routine, it appears the link was unable to withstand the conditions I regularly ride in.

-Yeti will then decide whether or not the link falls within their warranty criteria.
-If it doesn’t, they offer scheme where your bike will be repaired “with a reasonable replacement price” for the part that’s broken.
+Yeti then decided whether or not the link fell within its warranty criteria.
+If it doesn’t, Yeti offers a scheme where the part can be repaired “with a reasonable replacement price”.

-If you do need to fork out the RRP cost for a replacement, a new link is £319.95 and because its component parts aren’t available to purchase separately, a whole replacement unit is required.
+If you do need to pay out in full for a replacement, a new link costs £319.95 and because its component parts aren’t available to purchase separately, a whole replacement unit is required.

-But since replacing the damaged link, the Yeti’s once again proven itself to be an absolute monster on the trails and each time I get back from a ride on the SB165 I’ve always got a smile on my face.
+Since replacing the damaged link, the Yeti’s once again proven itself to be an absolute monster on the trails and each time I get back from a ride I have a smile on my face.
 And that’s impossible to put a price on.

 Older updates continue below.